eloitanguy/wikidiver/README.md

 directly from [the SPRING github](https://github.com/SapienzaNLP/spring).
 In order to make the AMR parsing scripts function, please download the [AMR parsing weights](http://nlp.uniroma1.it/AMR/AMR3.parsing-1.0.tar.bz2) (link from the SPRING github), and place the weights into ```models/spring_amr/AMR3.pt```

+### Dataset Setups

+Note that all the data setups are done using ```dataset_setups.py```, which details what each script does.
+You can set up this repo by reading the helpers from that file or by reading this README.

 #### Obtaining verbs